Skip to main content

 Where can they be found?

-Usually South Western coasts - may leap from the water.
+Usually south western UK coasts - may leap from the water.

 Thresher sharks have also be caught breaching out of the water with help of their powerful tails to help remove parasites and communicate with other threshers.